CS3219-AY2324S1/ay2324s1-assignment-6-g11/README.md

 ![Actions screenshot](./screenshots/workflow.png)

 ## Expected outputs:
+Two functions will be deployed, one for posting the fetched question to Dev and the other that does the same thing but for Prod.

-There are 2 possible outputs:
+For each function, there are 2 possible outputs:
 1. Successfully posted.
 In this case, the ID of the question after it is posted to MongoDB is shown

 2. Error 400 because the question has already been posted to MongoDB.
 The message is as follows: